 Although practicing may seem like a chore some days, it will provide you with the best use of your time and mine; the more work you put in the more we get out of our time together.

 Horn Seminar will meet every Monday from 5:30-6:30 in MBR Room 116.
 All who are taking lessons are required to attend.
 Others who play horn but are not taking lessons are also invited to this meeting.
 Seminar is a chance for us to address horn and general music issues, perform for each other, and play horn ensemble music.
-You will be required to perform regularly in studio class and to be ready to offer thoughtful, constructive comments when listening to others perform.

 I encourage you to participate in chamber music during your time at PLU.
 When you enter the "real world" it might not be as easy to find interested players who are willing to collaborate.
 As a student at PLU, you have dozens of colleagues also seeking to perform in chamber ensembles.
 Some of the benefits of chamber music are that it develops critical musical skills, develops part independence, improves listening abilities and exposes you to important repertoire.